Compressive Sensing Approaches for Sparse Distribution Estimation Under Local Privacy: Introduction

 \section{Introduction}

 Discrete distribution estimation \cite{kamath2015learning, lehmann2006theory,kairouz2016discrete} from samples is a fundamental problem in statistical analysis.
 In the traditional statistical setting, the primary goal is to achieve best trade-off between sample complexity and estimation accuracy.
 In many modern data analytical applications, the raw data often contains sensitive information, e.g.\ medical data of patients, and it is prohibitive to release them without appropriate privatization.
-Private data releasing and computation is becoming an increasingly important research topic.
 Differential privacy is one of the most popular and powerful definitions of privacy \cite{dwork2006calibrating}.
 Traditional centralized model assumes there is a trusted data collector.
-In this paper, we consider \textit{locally differential privacy} (LDP) \cite{warner1965randomized, kasiviswanathan2011can, beimel2008distributed}, where users privatize their data before releasing it so as to keep their personal data private even from data collectors.
-We study the discrete distribution estimation problem under LDP constraint.
+In this paper, we consider \textit{locally differential privacy} (LDP) \cite{warner1965randomized, kasiviswanathan2011can, beimel2008distributed}, where users privatize their data before releasing it so as to keep their personal data private even from data collectors. {Recently, LDP has been deployed in real world online platforms by several technology organizations including Google \cite{erlingsson2014rappor}, Apple \cite{apple2017privacy} and Microsoft \cite{bolin2017telemetry}.
+For example, Google deployed their RAPPOR system \cite{erlingsson2014rappor} in Chrome browser for analyzing web browsing behaviors of users in a privacy-preserving manner.
+LDP has become the standard privacy model for large-scale distributed applications and LDP algorithms are now being used by hundreds of millions of users daily.}